Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

 \subsection{Least area non-Fuchsian surfaces fail to minimize intersection numbers}

 \begin{lem} Let $M$ be a hyperbolic $3$-manifold.
-Then for any \las non geodesic surface $S$, there exists a closed geodesic $\gamma$ such that the intersection number $|S\cap \gamma|$ is strictly larger than the geometric intersection number $[S]\cdot [\gamma]$. \end{lem} This contrasts with \Cref{intersection between geodesic and codimension one submanifold} and the intersection number minimizer on a hyperbolic surface. \begin{proof} Take any non geodesic \las surface $S$ of genus $g$ in $M$.
+Then for any \las non-Fuchsian surface $S$, there exists a closed geodesic $\gamma$ such that the intersection number $|S\cap \gamma|$ is strictly larger than the geometric intersection number $[S]\cdot [\gamma]$. \end{lem} This contrasts with \Cref{intersection between geodesic and codimension one submanifold} and the intersection number minimizer on a hyperbolic surface. \begin{proof} Take any non Fuchsian \las surface $S$ of genus $g$ in $M$.
 Since minimal surfaces in $3$-manifolds are smoothly immersed by \Cref{smoothly immersed minimal surfaces and connected Grassmann bundle} and non transverse self-intersections are isolated by [\citenum{fhsLeastAreaImmersion}, Lemma 1.4], there is a point $p\in S$ not in the self-intersection locus of $S$.
-There exists a tangent plane at $p$ and also a totally geodesic plane $\Pi\subset M$ tangent to $S$ at $p$.
+There exists a tangent plane at $p$ and also a plane $\Pi\subset M$ tangent to $S$ at $p$.

 By [\citenum{cmCourseMinSurface}, Theorem 7.3, Lemma 6.13] or [\citenum{fhsLeastAreaImmersion}, Lemma 1.4], the local geometry of the minimal surface intersecting $\Pi$ can be described using classical models of non transverse intersection, which looks like $z=\tn{Re}(x+iy)^n$ intersecting $z=0$, resulting an $n$-prongs.
 Near $p$, there are some numbers $>1$ of parts of the minimal surface that are larger than $z=0$ (the tangent geodesic plane).